Marina Satti: 2016–2022: Singles and YENNA

 In 2016, Satti released her single "Koupes" ("Cups"), which reached more than 28 million views on YouTube, and was included in Ravin and Bob Sinclar's Buddha Bar 20 Years Anniversary album.
 In 2017, her next single, "Mantissa" ("Seeress"), charted in the European Union's Official Top 100 and Bulgaria's Top 40.
 Global Citizen named it "song of the summer."
 Joanna Kakissis, an Athens-based correspondent for NPR, described it as "the summer hit that fills a generation with hope". Ιt reached more than 58 million views on YouTube.

-Satti appeared at Google's Europe On Stage, at the Centre for Fine Arts (BOZAR) in Brussels, as one of the 10 most interesting YouTube acts of 2017.
-In 2017, Satti curated a series of cultural events that led to the formation of the choir Chóres (/el/; a portmanteau of the Greek words for "daughters" and "choruses"), consisting of 200 women aged 13–63.
+Satti appeared at Google's Europe On Stage, at the Centre for Fine Arts, Brussels, as one of the 10 most interesting YouTube acts of 2017.
+In 2017, Satti curated a series of cultural events that led to the formation of the choir Chóres (/el/; a portmanteau of the Greek words for "daughters" and "chorus"), consisting of 200 women aged 13–63.
 In 2020, Chóres presented traditional songs at archeological locations.
+Four years later she created Chordae, a second female choir that performs a classical music repertoire.

 In June 2018, Satti and Fonés presented Yalla!, a repertoire of world music and pop compositions, as well as renditions of Eastern Mediterranean traditional music, which was first performed at the Melina Mercouri Theatre and then toured abroad to France, England, Switzerland, as well as to Tampere, Finland, for the 2019 World Music Expo.
-From 2017 to 2023 Satti toured Europe, the US and Australia performing at important festivals and programmes, such as the American show KEXP.
+From 2017 to 2023 Satti toured Europe, the US and Australia, performing at important festivals and programmes, such as the American show KEXP.